Hyperlexia

 • difficulty answering Wh questions, such as: “What’s your name?”
 “How old are you?”

-• Self-stimulatory behavior (stimming): primarily spinning and utilization of peripheral vision
+• Self-stimulatory behaviour (stimming): primarily spinning and utilization of peripheral vision

 • Anxiety about certain noises, environments, or even words